 There’s also the cheaper Basic plan, which comes with several additional perks.
 Among those, you have automatic WordPress setup, updates, and staging functionality.
 Plus, you get access to a pretty generous collection of free and premium themes to choose from with every plan.

-Let's dive right into the results portion of our performance tests for BlueHost.
-Right out of the gate, this provider came out swinging with a loading time of 0.66 seconds, which is good by any metric:
+Let’s dive right into the results portion of our performance tests for Bluehost.
+Right out of the gate, the numbers could be significantly better.
+A loading time of 2.43 seconds doesn’t put it at the bottom of our list, but it’s near:

 When it comes to the quality of its support, Bluehost is a bit of a mixed bag.
 The good news is that waiting times for its live chat tend to be low.
 However, in our experience, the quality of the support you get depends heavily on the agent.
 In some cases, the responses we got weren’t quite at the level we would expect.